 Do I need a permit to erect a fence?

-A fence 7' and under does not require a permit.
 A fence over 7' requires a building permit.
-The Building Department strongly suggests and strongly recommends that you place your fence one foot in from your property line to properly maintain your fence and to properly maintain your property without entering onto your abutter's property.
+It is a good idea to place your fence one foot in from your property line to properly maintain your fence and to properly maintain your property without entering onto your abutter's property.

 Do I need a permit to erect an Accessory Building such as a shed, barn or detached garage?